Sancene/FuzzyProject/README.md

 ```
 Each calculation will also provide you with a plot

-Plot for parameters used in previous example looks like this:
+Plot for parameters used in previous example look like this:

 ![Plot](https://i.imgur.com/DR5CXsMl.png)